 What Is Google Page Rank And How Do You Achieve A High Google Page Rank?
 The Do’s And Dont’s!

 Basically, Google page rank spans from 0-10.
-It would be typical for a webpage which has just being indexed by Google to achieve a page rank 0.
+It would be typical for a webpage that has just being indexed by Google to achieve a page rank of 0.
 A webmaster should always be aiming to achieve a higher page rank; this should be an ongoing process.

 So, how do you go about achieving a higher page rank?
-Well, a page rank is determined by a web page’s importance, the importance is calculated simply by the number of other web pages which contain a RELAVANT link to the webpage.
+Well, a page rank is determined by a web page’s importance, the importance is calculated simply by the number of other web pages which contain a RELEVANT link to the webpage.
 The logic goes as forth, if many relevant websites contain a link to a web page then the web page must be important.
-The keyword to remember is RELAVANCY.
+The keyword to remember is RELEVANCY.
 Google attaches a huge amount of importance to relevancy.
-There are millions of people who try and achieve a higher Google page rank simply by submitting their website to many, many web directories, this however is really not an effective way of obtaining a high page rank, in many cases the only thing that this will achieve is a reduction in time taken for Google to index your web pages.
-It may therefore interest you to know that hundreds of links from web directories which link to thousands of other web pages is highly likely to be less beneficial than just one link from another content related website with a high page rank.
+There are millions of people who try and achieve a higher Google page rank simply by submitting their website to many, many web directories, this, however, is really not an effective way of obtaining a high page rank, in many cases the only thing that this will achieve is a reduction in time taken for Google to index your web pages.
+It may therefore interest you to know that hundreds of links from web directories that link to thousands of other web pages are highly likely to be less beneficial than just one link from another content related website with a high page rank.

-Personally I have tried in the past just about every method under the sun, (on the web!) in order to try and generate higher page rank.
-I have attempted buying links from high page rank sites on ebay.
-However the sites that I chose, despite being PR 6 were not relevant to my website and after 6 months they resulted in no increase to my page ranking.
-At this point I learnt my lesson about relevancy, in simple terms it goes something like this, ‘If you have a website based on gardening, then there is no point, whatsoever on exchanging links with someone who has a website based on train spotting’.
-It will get you no where.
+Personally, I have tried in the past just about every method under the sun, (on the web!) in order to try and generate a higher page rank.
+I have attempted buying links from high page rank sites on eBay.
+However, the sites that I chose, despite being PR 6 were not relevant to my website and after 6 months they resulted in no increase to my page ranking.
+At this point I learnt my lesson about relevancy, in simple terms it goes something like this, ‘If you have a website based on gardening, then there is no point, whatsoever in exchanging links with someone who has a website based on train spotting’.
+It will get you nowhere.

 And, if not,

-There are in fact other factors which affect page rank notably the amount of outbound links from a website.
-If a highly ranking website has only a handful of links to other pages and one of the links is to your website then the results will be much more beneficial to you than a website that has thousands of outbound links.
-In effect it seems that Google divides the benefit of the site with page rank between all of the other sites which it links to.
+There are in fact other factors that affect page rank notably the number of outbound links from a website.
+If a high ranking website has only a handful of links to other pages and one of the links is to your website then the results will be much more beneficial to you than a website that has thousands of outbound links.
+In effect, it seems that Google divides the benefit of the site with page rank between all of the other sites to which it links.
 This explains why web directories are not beneficial, not only are they irrelevant, they also contain thousands of outbound links.
-Meaning the page rank benefit is divided between, yeah, you guessed,,, thousands!
+Meaning the page rank benefit is divided between, yeah, you guessed, thousands!
 Time well spent?
 Nope!

 Things do get easier, after you have traffic visiting your quality website you will find that your page rank begins to go up on its own.
-This is because people begin to make links to your website from their freewill in order to make quotes or simply recommend your website to their own visitors.
+This is because people begin to make links to your website from their free will in order to make quotes or simply recommend your website to their own visitors.
 Once the ball is rolling it does get easier.
-You see?
+Do you see?